jtkovacs/jtkovacs.github.io/REFS/TOCS/models_TOC.md

 Fisher’s fundamental theorem: Higher variance increases rate of evolutionary adaptation.
 Can examine this by taking the average of each generation of low-variation and high-variation populations.
 Seems to run counter to Six Sigma!
 But SS is for a fixed problemscape, while Fisher’s is for complex systems.

-# Prediction

-Prediction at the individual level → “[W]e tend to pay undue attention to single model thinkers.
-We shouldn’t.
-We should heed the advice of those who think more subtly.
-Better still, we should learn many models ourselves.”
-We’ve looked at three types of predictive models: categorical, linear, and Markov

-Prediction by groups → Wisdom of crowds = f(individual’s accuracy, diversity of ideas) Crowd’s error = Avg error - Variation